“Oppenheimer” .. the wonderful performance brings biopics back to the fore

 In “Memento” and “Insomnia”, Nolan redefined police films as “noir”, and in the “Batman” trilogy, he redefined comics films by introducing the element of realism into them.
 In “Inception” he redefined theft films, in “Interstellar” and “Tenet” he redefined science fiction, and in “Dunkirk” he redefined World War II films.

 Every time Nolan makes a movie, he presents an idea in a new way.
-After the daring and crazy movie “Tenet”, from which no one may understand anything due to its complexity and madness, Nolan returns today with the movie “Oppenheimer” and “Oppenheimer”, about the story of the inventor of the atomic bomb that was dropped on Japan in World War II.
+After the daring and crazy movie “Tenet”, from which no one may understand anything due to its complexity and madness, Nolan returns today with the movie “Oppenheimer” and “Oppenheimer”, regarding the story of the inventor of the atomic bomb that was dropped on Japan in World War II.

 In “Oppenheimer”, Nolan works in the category of drama and biographies, a category that has suffered a lot of monotony and re-equation over the past years, but this time we will not say that Nolan has redefined it, for what some see as a masterpiece we see as a very ordinary movie.
 This time Nolan didn’t.